akobr/blazor.widgetised/README.md

 ![widget component](https://raw.githubusercontent.com/akobr/blazor.widgetised/master/docs/diagrams/component-widget.png)

-Registered widget can be placed just with `VariantName` if state should be automatically preserved a `Position` need to be specified, as well.
+A registered widget can be placed just with `VariantName` if a state should be automatically preserved a `Position` need to be specified, as well.
 A totally custom widget can be rendered with `Description` property.

 Widget registration should happen by `IWidgetFactory` interface: